Nitrokey/nitrokey-app/README.md

 == Compiling for MAC OS ==
-1) Use Qt to compile the utility
+1) Use Qt to compile the Nitrokey App
 2) Navigate to <build_dir>/CryptoStickGUI.app/Contents
 3) Create a .dmg file
    Go to the build directory and use
      macdeployqt CryptoStickGUI.app/ -dmg
    CryptoStickGUI.dmg file will be created at the same folder.
-This is the final file for distributing the utility on Mac OS
+This is the final file for distributing the App on Mac OS
 4) Compress the .dmg package:
    Open Disk Utility
    Select the dmg package from left column (or drag'n'drop)